-Notice Requirement Deadline Submit a claim You should notify us in writing within 20 days or as soon as reasonably possible after the date of service and request a claim form from usWe will send the claim form to you within 15 calendar days of your request.
-If we do not provide you with a claim form within 15 days, you will have complied with any requirements to submit proof of lossThe claim form will provide instructions on how to complete and where to send the forms You must send us notice and proof as soon as reasonably possibleIf you are unable to complete a claim form, you may send us:A description of servicesBill of chargesAny dental documentation you received from your dental provider

-Proof of loss When you have received a service from an eligible dental provider, you will be charged.
-The information you receive for that service is your proof of loss. • A completed claim form and any additional information required by us • You must send us notice and proof as soon as reasonably possible Benefit payment • Written proof must be provided for all benefits • If we challenge any portion of a claim, the unchallenged portion of the claim will be paid promptly after the receipt of proof of loss • Benefits will be paid as soon as the necessary proof to support the claim is received
+Notice Requirement Deadline Submit a claim • You should get a claim form from our self-service website or call us• The claim form will provide instructions on how to complete and where to send the forms • You must send us notice and proof as soon as reasonably possible• If you are unable to complete a claim form, you may send us:- A description of services- Bill of charges- Any dental documentation you received from your provider Proof of claim When you have received a service from an eligible dental provider , you will be charged.
+The information you receive for that service is your proof of loss. • A completed claim form and any additional information required by us • You must send us notice and proof as soon as reasonably possible Benefit payment • Written proof must be provided for all benefits• If we challenge any portion of a claim, the unchallenged portion of the claim will be paid promptly after the receipt of proof of loss • Benefits will be paid immediately once proof to support the claim is received